 Simply asking for patient reviews in person is usually sufficient for getting good feedback.
 It is no surprise then that 74% of consumers will leave a review from a local business if asked.
 Many of us recall the Milgram experiment.
 People were instructed by authority figures to deliver painful shocks to actors posing as learners who failed to answer questions correctly.
 One of the less cited variations of this experiment, however, crucially illustrates how important it is to ask for feedback in person, versus over the phone or email.
 Stanley Milgram found that when the authority figure was not physically present and made requests over the telephone, compliance dropped 20.5%.

 As an added benefit, asking for patient reviews in person will reduce your negative reviews and can help to protect your organization against malpractice.
+However, you still need to protect yourself so that you can continue to practice medicine and help people heal.
+Contact medical malpractice insurance professionals for Medical Malpractice Insurance Quotes.
 That’s right, often times patient satisfaction goes down AFTER the appointment.
 Patients who would have said they were fully satisfied with your care are 10% less likely to say that after billing.
 But when someone goes “on the record” to support something, they are much more likely to defend that positive later even if things change.

 Asking for patients reviews in person will, over time, improve your ratings.
 This will directly influence how many new appointment requests you receive.
 But it will also decrease malpractice risk, generate new ideas and improve care quality for future patients.